lhl2617/Interpolatory/Simulator/python/src/Estimators/MEMCI/bidir2/hbma/hbma.md

                 - If on the original image, halve the block size to get child blocks
                 - For each child:
                     - Perform 27 searches as stated before
-                    - As its the original image, follow motion vector and write child block into `write_cache` and update `w_h_s_cache` with corresponding metadata
+                    - If working on the original image with the min block size, follow motion vector and write child block into `write_cache` and update `w_h_s_cache` with corresponding metadata
-                    - When `write_cache` is full, apply hole filling filter to top `b_min` rows below the top 5 rows (they are only to provide hole filling info) and then write those rows to DRAM and shift the starting address by `b_min` rows. set corresponding rows in `w_h_s_cache` to 0 and shift the start address by the same amount
+                    - When A full row of blocks have been processed, move to the next step
+- Repeat for backwards motion (writing into appropriate caches) (this can be done in parallel with previous step)
+- Ignoring the top 2 rows in `write_cache`, for the following `b_min` rows:
+    - Normalise each pixel according to its accumulated weighting
+    - For each corresponding pixel in the forward and backwards cache, apply error-adaptive combination algorithm
+    - Apply BDHI to fill holes (can use the 2 top rows in calculations)
+    - Write the same `b_min` rows to DRAM (for the interpolated frame) and set all values to 0
+    - Set the corresponding values in `w_h_s_cache` to 0
+- Shift the the start address of both the `write_cache` and `w_h_s_cache` by `b_min` rows
+- Repeat the last 4 steps until all of the image has been processed

 ## Hardware Estimation: